lambdamikel/vz200-lazarus-daughter-board/README.md

 ![PCB damage](images/pcb-damage.jpg)

-In my case, the PCB got damaged so badly that I opted to create a daughter board replacing the entire memory (RAM, ROM) sub-system via a plugin daughter board - else, I would have needed two dozen of bodge wires, and the chances of resurrecting the machine were close to zero.
+In my case, the PCB got damaged so badly that I opted to create a daughter board replacing the entire memory (RAM, ROM) sub-system with a plugin daughter board - else, I would have needed two dozen of bodge wires, and the chances of resurrecting the machine were close to zero.
 However, the daughter board, replacing the entire memory sub-system,